Narrowing

 Values like

-function, or by using the shorter double-Boolean negation.
+You can always coerce values to booleans by running them through the Boolean function, or by using the shorter double-Boolean negation.

-It's fairly popular to leverage this behavior, especially for guarding against values like null
+It's fairly popular to leverage this behavior, especially for guarding against values like null or undefined.

 // both of these result in 'true'